TheAlgorithms/Python/README.md

 * Best case performance	O(n)
 * Average case performance	O(n^2)

 ###### View the algorithm in [action][insertion-toptal]

+## Merge
+![alt text][merge-image]

+From [Wikipedia][merge-wiki]: In computer science, merge sort (also commonly spelled mergesort) is an efficient, general-purpose, comparison-based sorting algorithm.
+Most implementations produce a stable sort, which means that the implementation preserves the input order of equal elements in the sorted output.
+Mergesort is a divide and conquer algorithm that was invented by John von Neumann in 1945.

+__Properties__
+* Worst case performance	O(n log n)
+* Best case performance	O(n)
+* Average case performance	O(n)

+###### View the algorithm in [action][merge-toptal]

 ## Quick
 ![alt text][quick-image]